 - Knife or kitchen scissors

-1) Prep your bag: Shake 1 Tbsp. flour into the bag (this will blend with the fat and juices to help prevent the bag from bursting).
+Shake one tablespoon of flour into the bag (this will blend with the fat and juices to help prevent the bag from bursting).
 Place in a pan that’s at least 2 inches deep.

 How Long to Cook Your Turkey?